-The best way to protect yourself and others is to wear a mask indoors.
+Even though they are no longer required in most places, Even though they are no longer required in most places, the best way to protect yourself and others is to wear a mask indoors.
 You can also wear one outdoors if you can't stay at least 3 feet away from other people.

 The masks that protect best have two or more layers of fabric.
 Check that it fits snugly over your nose, mouth, and chin, with no gaps around the edges.

 Wash your hands often with soap and water.
 If you don't have access to soap, bring a small bottle of hand sanitizer with you.